 The drive is very reliable and has a high endurance rating.
 You get a 1.8 Million hours Mean Time Between Failure (MTBF).

-The WD Red has been built with this in mind and as such provides a great way to store frequently accessed files on the SSD for faster access.
+The WD Red has been built with affordability in mind.
+As such provides a great way to store frequently accessed files on the SSD for faster access at a cheap GB/dollar value..

 This can be files you’re currently using for work or media that’s been accessed frequently.
 Nevertheless, fast access lets users work more seamlessly and reliably.